Hypergraph polynomials and the Bernardi process: Jaeger trees

 \begin{lemma} The set of $E$-cut Jaeger trees with base node $b_0$ and base edge $b_0b_1$ is equal to the set of $V$-cut Jaeger trees with base node $b_0$, base edge $b_0b_1^-$, and the reversed ribbon structure. \end{lemma}

-\begin{definition} If $T$ is a $V$-cut Jaeger tree, let us call the tour of $T$ (with respect to the original ribbon structure) the \emph{violet tour of $T$}.
-Let us call the tour of $T$ with base point $b_0$, base edge $b_0b_1^-$ and the reversed ribbon structure the \emph{emerald tour of $T$}. \end{definition}
+\begin{definition} For a $V$-cut Jaeger tree $T$, we call the tour of $T$ (with respect to the original ribbon structure) the \emph{violet tour of $T$}.
+We call the tour of $T$ with base point $b_0$, base edge $b_0b_1^-$ and the reversed ribbon structure the \emph{emerald tour of $T$}. \end{definition}

 By Lemma \ref{l:emerald_tree_is_also_violet}, for a $V$-cut Jaeger tree, in the emerald tour, each non-edge is cut at its emerald endpoint.
 The violet and the emerald tours of a Jaeger tree both induce orderings of the edges of $\bip \HH$, as follows.